top of page

 This is particularly relevant in the context of protests.
 As the act of peaceful protest is a core practice of the SJSP faith, an SJSP member's participation in such activities can be seen as an exercise of their religious beliefs.
 This intertwining of religious practice and protest can potentially offer SJSP members a heightened level of protection against potential infringements on their rights to express and protest.

-What Does SJSP Protest Look Like?
+What Does An SJSP Protest Look Like?

 The language around activism prompts us to act from a foundation of emotional polarities (right, wrong, good, evil).
 At SJSP, we strive to engage with social justice from a neutral perspective because, in times of crisis, communication and language often fail us.
 SJSP gives you access to choose a safe yet effective action that will help keep those in and around the protest area as safe as possible while showing support.